-Staff and TPA will continue to monitor reauthorization negotiations as budget negotiations continue toward the June 15 legislative deadline and likely beyond.
+Staff and TPA will continue to monitor reauthorization negotiations and bring further updates to the June 2 Board of Directors meeting as budget negotiations continue toward the June 15 legislative deadline.

 SB 79 (Wiener) Overview

 SB 79 has not previously been included on TPA's recommended watchlist for LAVTA, but an informational update on the bill's provisions is provided here.
 As currently drafted this bill would make transit-oriented development (TOD) an allowable use on specified sites, give transit agencies more flexibility under the Surplus Land Act, and exempt specified projects from the California Environmental Quality Act (CEQA).
 Specifically, the bill's author aims to tackle the housing affordability and climate crises together by allowing for upzoning land for multi-family homes up to 75 feet within a half mile of specified major train stations and bus rapid transit stops, in order to enhance the feasibility of TOD and increase access to high-quality transit.
 Second, the bill authorizes local transit agencies to develop at the same or greater density on land they own.
 Attachment 3 provides a summary analysis of the bill heard in the Senate Local Government Committee earlier this month, prior to being further amended on May 14.